 At a cost of 40 cents a go, it would be ludicrous to miss such an extravaganza for the eyes.
 It is as much tourist attraction as practical passenger ferry.

-4. Learn Something New at One of HK’s Museums
+4. Learn Something New At One Of Hong Kong’s Museums

 We opted for the Science & Space Museums and enjoyed both.
 Each had interactive user friendly exhibits and were ideal for families.
 Check the map at the end for locations.

 5. Hike One Of Hong Kong’s National Parks